DiscowZombie/Kpigot/README.md

 ### Task

-Tasks (sync and async) were useful for some action : communication with other external applications or website (async), databases, timer and much more !
+Tasks (sync and async) were useful for some action : communication with other external applications or website, working with databases, timer and much more !
 Creating a task with Kpigot is probably the lightest way allowed by Spigot.
 ```kotlin
 /*
     Sync task - Hope you love lambdas